A Date with Death: Beyond the Bet

 Diverging after the fifth day, the protagonist wakes up the next morning with a cold.
 Casper visits them, and at their request stays the night.
 The next day, he has caught their cold despite the Reapers’ immunity to human illnesses.
 He and the protagonist realize their souls have bonded and they now share physical afflictions.
 Consequently, they agree to extend their bet by three days.

 On the eighth day, they go on a date to a firework festival and affirm their mutual feelings of love.
 They spend the night together while contemplating their uncertain future.
 The next morning, Casper leaves for his regular work and remotely chats with the protagonist.
 The app is suddenly hacked by an unknown person who threatens them both.
 Casper takes the protagonist to the Underworld for their safety.
 The protagonist encounters Casper’s former mentor and the unknown hacker, a Reaper bearing the designation 5012.
 He demands that they forfeit their soul.

 If the protagonist fails to outwit 5012, Casper sacrifices himself to save them and 5012 erases the protagonist’s memories before sending them back to the human world.
 Otherwise, Casper and the protagonist find a way to be together by either becoming mortals, forming a protective barrier with their souls, or joining a Reaper revolt.

 Development

 A Date with Death was developed by Two and a Half Studios, an Australian independent game developer.
 They released A Date with Death in December 2023 as freeware.

 A paid DLC expansion for the game adding a new ending among other supplementary content was released alongside the base game.
 A second expansion, titled Beyond the Bet, released on December 8th, 2024.
 It was funded on Kickstarter, where it successfully raised AU$277,600 out of the original AU$28,000 goal.

 On May 18th, 2024, a teaser for a free update adding voice acting for English and Japanese was uploaded to YouTube, with English voice acting provided by Jonah Scott.
-A release date has not been announced.
+The update patch for voice acting was released on April 21st, 2026.